DaveSkender/Stock.Indicators/docs/_indicators/Correlation.md

 ### Historical quotes requirements

 You must have at least `N` periods for both versions of `quotes`.
-Mismatch histories will produce a `BadQuotesException`.
+Mismatch histories will produce a `InvalidQuotesException`.
 Historical price quotes should have a consistent frequency (day, hour, minute, etc).

 `quotesA` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide]({{site.baseurl}}/guide/#historical-quotes) for more information.